Farmstead FUNdraiser... Here's the dirt:

 School Nights at Lowe Family Farmstead

 Hold a special night for your school at Idaho’s Favorite Farm—Lowe Family Farmstead!
-We will offer a promotional rate for your students, their families, and friends of just $5.66 per person plus tax.
-This is regularly priced at $8.49 plus tax.
+We will offer a promotional rate for your students, their families, and friends of just $9.99 per person plus tax.
+These weekdays are regularly priced at $14.99 plus tax.
 Additionally, we will donate to your school $1 from each admission.
 School FUNdraisers are scheduled on Monday-Thursday evenings throughout the season.

 Benefits of holding a School Night at Lowe Family Farmstead

 Promotional Admission Rate: Students and their families will be excited to visit one of the Treasure Valley’s most popular fall season attractions at 33% off the regular admission price.

 True Entertainment Value: Most attractions at Lowe Farmstead are included with the general admission.
 This is not a “free admission but it costs money to do anything” situation.
 The MAiZE, Corn Poppers (Jumping Pillows), Cow Train, hayrides, Corn Cob Beach, Famous Idaho® Potato Sack Slide, spider web, and more are included in admission.
 Examples of activities that require extra money are Pony Rides, Apple Blaster shots, and pumpkin purchases.

 Unifying Social Event: Students, Parents, and Teachers build relationships as they interact socially.
 The fall season timing makes for a great “opening social” for your school.

 Generate Revenue: Lowe Family Farmstead will make a donation in the amount of $1 per admission from your school during your school night.

 Loose Change Contest: Conduct a contest to determine which teacher should kiss the pig or compete in the pie-eating contest during the school night at Lowe Family Farmstead.
 Students who have participated by voting with their loose change are more likely to come to the event!